Pontiac Manual Transmissions

 1956-57 Heavy Duty 3-speed Standard Shift Transmission.

 Pontiac installed the Buick heavy duty 3-speed transmission in 1956-57.
-The heavy-duty trans is easily distinguished by it's large physical size and corresponding 6-bolt top cover.
+The heavy-duty trans is easily distinguished by it's large physical size and 6-bolt top cover.
 On a scale of 1-10, with "7" being a Muncie M22, the Heavy-Duty B-O-P selector is rated as an "8"...

 The physical size of the sliding gear is ≈ 1", which is probably too big.
 This trans is nearly unbreakable, but the large size of the gears with their nearly straight-cut teeth, slows shifting @ rpm.
 I have used this trans behind a 450" JBP motor that produced 485 hp @ rpms.
 No problems, since the big stroker's power falls off at 5,100...

-1958-59 Heavy Duty 3-speed Standard Shift Transmission.
+1958 and Later Heavy Duty 3-speed Standard Shift Transmission.

-The Buick trans was superceded in 1958 by the B-W T85, which is not quite as strong.
+The Buick trans was superseded in 1958 by the B-W T85, which is not quite as strong.
 According to John Sawruk, the noise and/or gear whine of the old Buick brought about it's demise.
 B-W T85s have 22O helix-cut gears, making them quiet as a mouse.
 One of the differences between M22s and M20-21s is that the Muncie engineers went back to Buick thinking, removing the high-helix gears.
 So, if you've ever ridden in a car with an M22, they sound a lot like the old Buick trannies...

 Jerico Transmission.